Danault, Lehkonen each score twice as Canadiens top Jets 7-4

 Danault then skated down the entire length of the ice with the puck and scored his ninth goal of the season for the 5-2 lead at 4:31.

-After Winnipeg coach Paul Maurice called a timeout, Scheifele scored a power-play goal at 5:06 while the Canadiens' Torrey Mitchell was in the penalty box for delay of game.
+After Maurice called a timeout, Scheifele scored a power-play goal at 5:06 while the Canadiens' Torrey Mitchell was in the penalty box for delay of game.

 Nikolaj Ehlers assisted on the goal, extending his point streak to six games with five goals and three assists.